Get Started with Flow Distribution

 And that's just for flows that have screens.
-The list grows quite a bit for autolaunched flows, adding processes, bots, Apex actions, and the API.
+The list grows quite a bit for autolaunched flows, bots, Apex actions, and the API.

 In this module, we go through four major use cases for distributing your screen flows in Lightning Experience, and which method is recommended for each of them.